 If you or a loved one is struggling with addiction, our admissions team is available 24/7.
 They are compassionate and understanding when it comes to drug and alcohol addiction.
 They are here to help answer your treatment questions and get you started on the path to recovery.
 Deciding to seek treatment for a substance use disorder can be intimidating.
 We are here to make this process as easy as possible.
 Reach out to us today to learn more about how our treatment centers can help!

 Narrative therapy is a unique approach that empowers individuals to reframe their life stories and develop new, more empowering narratives.
-By collaborating with a therapist, clients in narrative therapy explore challenges and rewrite the dominant narratives that have shaped their lives.
+By collaborating with a therapist, patients in narrative therapy explore challenges and rewrite the dominant narratives that have shaped their lives.
 This process allows them to separate themselves from their problems, gain a fresh perspective, and discover new possibilities for growth and transformation.

 Some key narrative therapy techniques include: